joesonw/go-bytebuf/README.md

 It can also mark/reset read/write indexes,
 which can be very useful in packet encoding/decoding scenario and many others.

-see [go-doc](https://pkg.go.dev/github.com/joesonw/go-bytebuf) for detaled usage
+see [go doc](https://pkg.go.dev/github.com/joesonw/go-bytebuf) for detaled usage

 > go get github.com/joesonw/go-bytebuf